-- approve Aecon's strategic plan; - approve all strategic corporate decisions in accordance with established procedures and protocols; and - monitor the implementation and effectiveness of Aecon's approved strategic and operating plans.
+- review and approve Aecon's strategic plan in light of management's assessment of emerging trends, the competitive environment and the opportunities for the business of the Corporation; - discuss with management and approve material strategic corporate decisions in accordance with established procedures and protocols; and - monitor the implementation and effectiveness of Aecon's approved strategic and operating plans.

+c.
 Identification and Management of Risks